Qianqian00909/BmpFileHider/README.md

 ## Introduction

-This is a very simple task that can hide some information in a .BMP(Technically it's BMP3) file.
+BmpFileHider is a simple tool that allows you to embed and extract hidden information in a BMP (specially BMP3) file.

 By modifying the least significant bits of the red,green,and blue channels of each pixel in a BMP file,information is subtly hidden without being noticeable.